paralin/goscript/README.md

 ## Roadmap

- - [ ] Sample programs compile & run
+ - [X] Simple programs compile & run
+ - [ ] Function coloring and async logic
+ - [ ] Work our way up to more complex programs
  - [ ] Generate init() function to recursively initialize packages
  - [ ] Tooling to integrate with typescript compiler
  - [ ] "go test" implementation with Go -> Ts transformation
+    - vitest
  - [ ] performance testing
  - [ ] examples of calling Go code from TypeScript

-At the moment, some of the Go ast is not implemented.
-This work will be completed first before tackling the above features.